 In 2020, the pandemic transformed the food industry with an increased emphasis on third-party delivery, online grocery shopping, food delivery subscriptions, and delivery tracking.

-Collaboration tools can help protect utilities workers by allowing workers to offer feedback about worker safety.
-Managers can, in turn, can use that feedback to create better safety guidelines and distribute them to workers.
+Enterprise collaboration tools can help protect utilities workers by allowing workers to offer feedback about worker safety.
+Managers can, in turn, use that feedback to create better safety guidelines and distribute them to workers.

 Why You Should Invest in Enterprise Collaboration Software